 The Apple Pan

-Sometimes, doing simple things well is the key to greatness, and one of the great examples of this in LA is the Apple Pan.
-A burger-focused eatery that has preserved the bulk of its original menu since it was founded in 1947, the Apple Pan has been almost a living time capsule of the Forties diner experience for most of its more than seven-decade run.
+The Apple Pan does simple things well, and that’s their key to greatness!
+This burger-focused eatery that has preserved the bulk of its original menu since it was founded in 1947, the Apple Pan has been almost a living time capsule of the Forties diner experience for most of its more than seven-decade run.

 Through consistency and excellence of execution, this menu, featuring a pair of classic burgers and a range of delicious pies, has become an iconic slice of nostalgic America.
 Recently, the Apple Pan has modernized a few things.
 It put up a website and added a couple of new cream pie flavors, a vegan burger, and the ability to pay by credit card.